MCPVerse: An Expansive, Real-World Benchmark for Agentic Tool Use: MCPVerse Design

 \subsection{MCP Collection}

 We collect a diverse set of MCPs from platforms such as Smithery, mcp.so, and ModelScope.
-These MCPs offer a wide range of functionalities, including local file operations, real-time flight booking, and SQL querying.
+These MCPs offer a wide range of functionalities, including local file operations, real-time flight booking, SQL querying and so on.
 As a Results, we carefully selected MCPs to be included in our benchmark based on the following criteria.

 First, to ensure the long-term usability of the benchmark, we prioritize stable MCP services, such as those maintained by well-established organizations or widely adopted by the community.
 Second, we aim to minimize reliance on services requiring API keys.
 Excessive API key dependencies can introduce significant friction for researchers attempting to reproduce or extend our benchmark.
 Nonetheless, we retain a small number of highly valuable MCPs that do require API keys, in order to preserve the benchmark’s practical relevance.
 Third, we consider the evaluability of each MCP.
 While some MCP (e.g. Gmail, Notion) are valuable in real-world applications, they are difficult to evaluate automatically.
 Such MCPs are excluded from task construction but may still be included in the full MCP pool as distractors.